-APSU This Week: New Gallery begins Spring Semester with Christina A. West exhibit - Clarksville Online
+APSU This Week: New Gallery begins Spring Semester with Christina A. West exhibit

 All exhibitions at The New Gallery and all corresponding programming are free and open to the public.
 Gallery hours are Monday-Friday from 9:00am-4:00pm and follow the University’s academic calendar and weather policy.
 Curator-guided tours of exhibitions are available per request.

-For more information, contact Gallery Director Michael Dickins at .
+For more information, contact Gallery Director Michael Dickins at dickinsm@apsu.edu.

 Getting ready for Spring Semester